"Knowledge Organization and Representation:

 Thesaurus of cultural heritage objects in Brazilian museums and the use of guarantees

-Larissa Moraes Martins, Carlos Eduardo da Silva Carvalho, Ana Cristina de Albuquerque e Mario Barite
+Larissa Moraes Martins, Carlos Eduardo da Silva Carvalho, Ana Cristina de Albuquerque, State University of Londrina

 10.45 - 11.00